Fermat-ORG/fermat-framework/CONTRIBUTING.md

 ------------------------

 <br>
-### Fermat Development Environment Installation and Configuration - Linux
+### Fermat Development Environment Installation and Configuration - Linux - Preferably ubuntu

 You are going to need the following tools in order to develop in Fermat